Storying Flood

 Women and their Beasts

-by Erica Carreon
+by Erika Carreon

 Between her and her pupil a paper boat.
 She had asked them to write about their childhood, and instead he played with his scrap of paper, an already costly commodity nowadays.
 So, she readies her red pen, takes his boat, turns it round and round again.
 Its edges are wet.
 It smells of fish, dead on the night of the flood.
 She tips it over, and out pour miles and miles of milk-white sand.
 She turns it ‘round and sets it down on her desk.
 The room is waterless, save for the boy’s eyes, like the wide-eyed dead on the night of the flood.
 She raises her hand to feel for breath, or to close their eyes, or to shield herself from their gaze.
 A shadow hovers over the boat.